Alafia landolphioides

-Alafia landolphioides grows as a liana up to 20 m long, with a stem diameter of up to 2.5 cm.
+Alafia landolphioides is a plant in the family Apocynaceae.
+It grows as a liana up to 20 m long, with a stem diameter of up to 2.5 cm.
 Its fragrant flowers feature a white corolla, dark red at the throat.
 The fruit is dark brown with paired cylindrical follicles, each up to 45 cm in diameter.

-Its habitat is forest and savanna, from sea-level to 1000 m altitude.
+Its habitat is forest and savanna, from sea level to 1000 m altitude.
 Local medicinal uses include as a treatment for rheumatism.
 The plant has been used as arrow poison.
-Alafia landolphioides grows natively in countries from Senegal in the west through West Africa to the Democratic Republic of Congo.
+Alafia landolphioides grows natively in countries from Senegal in the west through West Africa to the Democratic Republic of the Congo.